 It’s also easier to sell your services if you have a lot of experience.

 Take note that the profitability of a niche highly depends on the supply and demand (more of that in the FAQ section).
 Some niches are undeniably doing well compared to others.

 But changes in circumstances (or events like the pandemic) could affect the niches.
 For example, topics related to travel used to be popular and “in demand”.

 That’s why the most profitable niches could change anytime.
-However, what I listed here have higher chances of staying in the long-term.
+However, what I listed here has a higher chance of staying in the long term.

 I wrote a lot of cryptocurrency-related articles back in the day when I was a virtual assistant for a Czech client.
 One of the things I was tasked with was writing articles about Bitcoin, crypto wallets, and many more.

 As of the time I’m writing this, the price of Bitcoin is already near $40,000.
 It’s hitting an all-time high now.
 Surely, the bubble may burst any time soon but many people are becoming more interested in it.

 Though cryptocurrencies are clearly volatile, the trend is here to stay.
 In fact, almost everyone knows the words “cryptocurrency” and “Bitcoin” now.
 Many are even investing heavily in Bitcoin since its price (once again) inflated.

 This is the reason why there’s an increasing interest again in cryptocurrency topics.